Skip to content

 • Lock the lid and cook on High Pressure for 45 minutes.
 Let the pressure release naturally for 10 minutes, then manually release any remaining pressure.

-• Turn off the pot, remove the meat, and strain the broth.
-Shred the meat and set both aside.
+• Turn off the pot and uncover.
+Skim off any excess fat and discard.
+Remove the meat, strain the broth, shred the meat, and set both aside.

 Hydrate the Peppers